A credit card balance transfer moves high-interest debt to another credit card with a lower interest rate.

 If you're struggling with your credit card repayments, a balance transfer might not be right for you.
 There are better options to get your debt under control.

-Pay off the balance in time
+Pay off the balance regularly and on time

 Limit spending on your new card